Tim Murdoch

 Faculty Exhibition, Schiltkamp Gallery, Clark University, Worcester, MA

-Touch You, Avery Street Window Installations, Ritz Carlton Hotels, Boston, MA.
+Touch You, Avery Street Window Installations, Ritz-Carlton Hotel, Boston, MA.

 2003

-The 14th Annual Benefit Art Auction, Mass College of Art, Boston, MA.
+The 14th Annual Benefit Art Auction, Massachusetts College of Art and Design, Boston, MA.

-MFA Thesis Show, Stephen Paine Gallery, Mass College of Art,
+MFA Thesis Show, Stephen Paine Gallery, Massachusetts College of Art and Design,

 Boston, MA.